kimwoct/brain-storm/docs/User Stories & Test Cases.md

 And: Each applicant shows: name, score, availability status, relevant history, matching skillset
 And: I can approve or reject each application
 When: I approve an application
-Then: The assignment is confirmed and staff is notified
+Then: Confirmation message sent to awarded staff (WhatsApp/web push) (NEW)
+And: Assignment confirmed and automatically updated to ERP via API (NEW)
+When: I reject an application (NEW)
+Then: Failure message sent to rejected staff (WhatsApp/web push) (NEW)
+And: Pending applicants kept in waiting list for re-matching purposes (NEW)
+And: System requests ERP to query latest status candidate list for re-matching (NEW)
 ```

-**Acceptance Criteria:**
+**Acceptance Criteria:** (NEW)
 ✅ All applications visible for each job posting
 ✅ Applicant details include score and work history
 ✅ Approve/reject actions available
 ✅ Bulk approval supported for multiple applicants
-✅ Rejected applicants notified with reason (optional)
+✅ Confirmation message sent to awarded staff (NEW)
+✅ Failure message sent to rejected staff (NEW)
+✅ Pending applicants maintained in waiting list (NEW)
-✅ Approved assignments synced to ERP
+✅ Approved assignments synced to ERP automatically after confirmation (NEW)
+✅ ERP queried for latest candidate list status for re-matching (NEW)

 **Priority:** High

 **Note:** This replaces the removed Care Home Supervisor role.
 PHC Admin now handles application screening.
+After confirmation, information is automatically updated to ERP via API.
+Pending candidates are kept for re-matching if vacancies arise.
+(NEW)

 ---